cupid-ide/cupid/doc/runtime.rst

 .. important::
-    These features require a new tracing capability available in a development snapshot of ESMF.  **You must use at least ESMF 7.1.0 beta snapshot 31.** For information about acquiring a development snapshot of ESMF, please email:
+    These features require a new tracing capability available in a development snapshot of ESMF.  **You must use at least ESMF 7.1.0 beta snapshot 31.**

+    The following command can be used to acquire this development snapshot of
+    ESMF:

+    `git archive --remote=git://git.code.sf.net/p/esmf/esmf --format=tar --prefix=esmf/  ESMF_7_1_0_beta_snapshot_31 | tar xf -`

+    To check out other snapshots, simply replace the *ESMF_7_1_0_beta_snapshot_31* with another tag.

+    Development snapshots are built in the same way as releases.
+Development snapshots are not formal releases of ESMF and are "use at your own risk."
+Efforts are made to ensure that most unit and system tests are passing on typical platforms, but there are no guarantees of the stability of development snapshots.

+    For more information about development snapshots of ESMF, please email:
     `esmf_support@list.woc.noaa.gov <mailto:esmf_support@list.woc.noaa.gov>`_.

 This section describes how to use Cupid's features for analyzing a NUOPC application